Friday, June 05, 2020

 Finally, we've made it into a rough shantytown for a terrifying urban siege.
 Terrifying because that horrendous framerate has returned with a vengeance - I think this stage is the most sluggish of all?
 To be honest, it's a bit boring and also far too tough in solo.
 Where's the boss stage?

-The idea behind this stage is actually very good but poorly implemented.
+The idea behind this stage is actually very good, but poorly implemented.

-Level 7 - Evade The Enemies Aircraft
+Level 7 - Evade the Enemy's Aircraft

 We're on the runway and zoom off into the skies for aeronautical hell.
-However, this stage is tacky with a lame submarine boss - which is rubbish.
+However, this stage is tacky with a lame submarine boss, which is rubbish.
 Overall, this feels like a stocking filler and is the worst level so far.

 Wow, I said that after playing the previous stage?
 Dang!